populationgenomics/cpg-infrastructure/README.md

 - web:
   - Access to view main-web bucket through web server
 - upload:
-  - Upload data into main-upload
+  - Upload data into upload buckets as specified in the `$DATASET/upload.yaml` file.

 ## Setup